apache/cordova-docs/docs/en/edge/guide/platforms/android/index.md

 Once created, here's how to use the SDK to modify it:

 * Launch the __Eclipse__ application.

 * Select the __New Project__ menu item.

 * Choose __Android Project from Existing Code__ from the resulting dialog box, and press __Next__:
     ![](img/guide/platforms/android/eclipse_new_project.png)

 * Navigate to `hello`, or whichever directory you created for the project, then to the `platforms/android` subdirectory.

 * Press __Finish__.

 Once the Eclipse window opens, a red __X__ may appear to indicate unresolved problems.
 If so, follow these additional steps:

-* Right-click on the project folder.
+* Right-click on the project directory.

 * In the resulting __Properties__ dialog, select __Android__ from the navigation pane.

 * For the project build target, select the highest Android API level you have installed.

 * Click __OK__.

 * Select __Clean__ from the __Project__ menu.
 This should correct all the errors in the project.

 ## Deploy to Emulator